ClusterberrySquirrels/oasis/oasis/README.md

 Containers give the developer the ability to package and application with all the working libraries and dependencies, and ship it all out as one package.
-Building complex applications that require multiple components accross a large array of machines is difficult.
-However, there is one tool that can solve the problem of managing large clusters of data.
-Kubernetes.
+Building complex applications that require multiple components across a large array of machines is difficult.
+However, there is one tool that can solve the problem of managing large clusters of data:  Kubernetes.

 If you don't know what Kubernetes is there is a huge knowledge base of information that you can find on the internet to satisfy your curiosity.
-In short, Kubernetes provides a way to scale down and optimize the use of the underlying hardware which allows applications to be ported accross a network to different systems.
+In short, Kubernetes provides a way to scale down and optimize the use of the underlying hardware which allows applications to be ported across a network to different systems.

 # Tutorial